The Wolseley Theatre guide

 In the heart of Mayfair, The Wolseley is impeccably located between some of the city’s finest cultural institutions and theatres.

 If you take a stroll further along Jermyn Street, you will find the Harold Pinter Theatre, which, as always, is boasting a truly stellar line-up.
-Currently, you can catch Jenna Coleman and Aidan Turner, starring in Sam Steiner’s ‘Lemons Lemons Lemons Lemons Lemons’.
-The show runs from 18th January until 18th March, with tickets starting at just £15.
+Right now you can catch David Tennant and Cush Jumbo gracing the boards, in an arresting production of Macbeth.

-Fondly known as the writers’ theatre, The Royal Court Theatre down in Sloane Square is raising the curtain once more with a curated selection of award-winning and up-and-coming voices.
-Showing now is ‘Sound of the Underground’ – Travis Alabanza’s first play for the Royal Court, spotlighting London’s iconic underground club culture and questioning what it means to get your money’s worth when it comes to art.
+Fondly known as the writers’ theatre, The Royal Court Theatre down in Sloane Square is raising the curtain with a curated selection of award-winning and up-and-coming voices.
+Showing now is ‘Brace, Brace’, a gripping story of what happens after a man hijacks a plane and how the survivors respond.

 A musical interlude